Miracle Girls: Anime

 It was adapted into an anime series by Japan Taps in 1993.
 It received 51 episodes, starting from January 8, 1993, to Christmas Eve of that year.
 The anime was dubbed into Italian by DENEB Film where it was broadcast on Canale 5 from March 1996 and on Italia 1.
-It would be known as E un po magia per Terry e Maggie when translated into Italian (it means It's a Little Magic for Terry and Maggie when translated into English), and was a success in Italy.
+It would be known as È un po' magia per Terry e Maggie when translated into Italian (it means It's a Little Magic for Terry and Maggie when translated into English), and was a success in Italy.
 In the Philippines, where it was known as Magic Girls, the show was dubbed in Tagalog and broadcast by ABS-CBN.
 It is also available in Spanish and Korean.

 The series uses three pieces of theme music.
 The opening themes of the whole series are performed by GARDEN, with "KISU no Tochuu de Namida ga" as the opening for episodes 1-29, and "Koi no Mirai" as the opening for episodes 30–51.
 Dio performs the ending theme for all 51 episodes, "Futari ja Nakya Dame na no".

 The Italian dub used its own opening theme ("È un po' magia per Terry e Maggie" by Cristina D'Avena).

 The first two series of the book were not made into anime by any companies, but it started with the third book of Miracle Girls.